dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_reformulating.rst

 1, 1               0
 ================   =======

-You can use the :std:doc:`dwave_networkx <oceandocs:docs_dnx/sdk_index>` package for the MIS QUBO.
+You can use the :ref:`dwave_networkx <index_dnx>` package for the MIS QUBO.
 The code below combines the MIS and penalty QUBOs, weighting the constraint at 1.5 so the penalty for breaking this (hard) constraint is a bit higher than flipping a variable.

 >>> import dwave_networkx as dnx
 >>> import dimod